 1. Tempt with moving water

-Birds cannot resist the sound and sight of water.
-If you want to attract more of them to your bird bath, you know you have to do so with dripping water.
+Birds cannot resist the sound and sight of moving water.
+If you want to attract more of them to your bird bath, make it a spectacle!
+Moving water makes it obvious that your yard is the perfect place for a shower or a drink.

-For this purpose, you can use a sprayer or a commercial dripper or simply recycle a plastic container or bucket.
-Since birds love moving water, fountains would make a great addition for you.
+For this purpose, you can use a sprayer or a commercial dripper, or simply recycle a plastic container or bucket.
+Since birds love moving water, fountains can be a fun and attractive way to show them how great your yard is.

 2. Create a private ‘hot tub’

-You must also avoid antifreeze at all times since it is poisonous for all birds and animals.
+You must also avoid using chemicals like antifreeze since it is poisonous for birds and animals.
 Glycerin is harmful as it saturates feathers, causing hypothermia.
-When purchasing a new bird bath, you must verify that it is the best value for the price, is thermostat controlled and style keeping your space in mind.

 3. The right location is the key